ibc/em-udns/README.markdown

 EM-Udns is tested under the following platforms:

- * Linux 32 bits
- * Linux 64 bits
+ * Linux 32 and 64 bits
- * Mac OSX 32 and 64 bits should work after version 0.2.5 which fixes [issue 1](https://github.com/ibc/em-udns/issues#issue/1)
+ * Mac OSX 32 and 64 bits

 See also the [extconf.rb](https://github.com/ibc/em-udns/blob/master/ext/extconf.rb) file which compiles udns C library according to current platform.